barbara42/Dar_One/docs/src/beginner_tutorials.md

 ## Modifying Parameters

-For a full list of parameters to modify, including more in-depth descriptions, see DOCUMENTAION(TODO - link).
+For a full list of parameters to modify, including more in-depth descriptions, see the [Modify Parameters](https://barbara42.github.io/Dar_One/build/) documentation.

 Whenever you update a parameter, the function first takes in the `config_obj` of type `MITgcm_config` that we created in the previous step.
 This tells `Dar_One` where the files are that we are aiming to modify.